TeenLife Virtual Gap Year Fairs for 2021Posted June 30, 2021, 5:44 pm by

 Penn’s College of Liberal and Professional Studies (LPS) offers a 100% online non-degree programs for those looking to develop their skills or knowledge in a specific area.
 Programs include: climate change, data analytics, leadership and communication, neuroscience, and more.
 You can take four or more accelerated courses to complete a certificate or select individual courses from a range of subjects.
 Whether it’s a crash course bootcamp on coding or developing your skills as a writer, you can learn more about this opportunity by watching Penn LPS’s June 2021 TeenLife presentation.

 Parzival Academy has a gap year program that is dedicated to nine months of self-discovery.
-The program offers young adults the resources and skills needed to navigate life’s challenges while helping them discover their values and the type of impact they want to have on the world.
+The program offers young adults the resources and skills needed to navigate life’s challenges.
+It also helps them discover their values and the type of impact they want to have on the world.
 They will also have the opportunity to take their new skills and implement them in the real world, to help them connect with their community while staying true to themselves.
 Find out if this unique program is right for you by watching Parzival Academy’s June 2021 TeenLife presentation.